rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryO365.md

 - There is a single argument of type System.String.
 - Returns GetO365StorageStatsResp.
+### subscriptionsapptypecounts
+Returns the total number of apps of each type, for each O365 org.

+- The subscriptionsapptypecounts subcommand takes no arguments.
+- Returns list of O365SubscriptionAppTypeCountss.
 ### team
 Details for the team corresponding to the snappable ID.